-Mechanical design of this series makes it fully compatible with vast range of telescope adapters, off-axis guider adapters, internal or external filter wheels, Camera Ethernet adapters, guiding cameras etc.
+Mechanical design of this series inherits from earlier CCD-based G2 Mark II cameras, which makes the C2 series fully compatible with vast range of telescope adapters, off-axis guider adapters, internal or external filter wheels, Camera Ethernet adapters, guiding cameras etc.

-Rich software and driver support allows usage of C1+ camera without necessity to invest into any 3rd party software package thanks to included free SIPS software package.
-However, ASCOM (for Windows) and INDI (for Linux) drivers, shipped with the camera, provide the way to integrate C1+ camera with broad variety of camera control programs.
+Rich software and driver support allows usage of C2 camera without necessity to invest into any 3rd party software package thanks to included free SIPS software package.
+However, ASCOM (for Windows) and INDI (for Linux) drivers, shipped with the camera, provide the way to integrate C2 camera with broad variety of camera control programs.

-The C1+ cameras are designed to work in cooperation with a host Personal Computer (PC).
-As opposite to digital still cameras, which are operated independently on the computer, the scientific slow-scan, cooled cameras usually require computer for operation control, image download, processing and storage etc. To operate the camera, you need a computer which:
+The C2 cameras are designed to work in cooperation with a host Personal Computer (PC).
+As opposite to digital still cameras, which are operated independently on the computer, the scientific slow-scan, cooled cameras usually require computer for operation control, image download, processing, and storage etc. To operate the camera, you need a computer which:

 - 1. Is compatible with a PC standard and runs modern 32 or 64-bit Windows operating system. - 2.
-Is compatible with a PC standard and runs 32 or 64-bit Linux operating system.

-Drivers for 32-bit and 64-bit Linux systems are provided, but the SIPS camera control and image processing software, supplied with the camera, requires Windows operating system.

-3. Support for x64 based Apple Macintosh computers is also included.

-Only certain software packages are currently supported on Mac.
+Is compatible with a PC standard and runs 32 or 64-bit Linux operating system. - Drivers for 32-bit and 64-bit Linux systems are provided, but the SIPS camera control and image processing software, supplied with the camera, requires Windows operating system. - 3.
+Support for x64 and ARM64 based Apple Mac computers is also included. - Only certain software packages are currently supported on Mac.

-C1+ cameras are designed to be attached to host PC through very fast USB 3.0 port.
-While C1+ cameras remain compatible with older (and slower) USB 2.0 interface, image download time is significantly longer.
+C2 cameras are designed to be attached to host PC through very fast USB 3.0 port.
+While C2 cameras remain compatible with older (and slower) USB 2.0 interface, image download time is significantly longer.

 Alternatively, it is possible to use the "Moravian Camera Ethernet Adapter" device.
-This device can connect up to four Cx (and Gx) cameras of any type (not only C1+, but also C1, C2, C3 and C4) and offers 1 Gbps and 10/100 Mbps Ethernet interface for direct connection to the host PC.
+This device can connect up to four Cx (and Gx) cameras of any type (not only C2, but also C1, C3 and C4) and offers 1 Gbps and 10/100 Mbps Ethernet interface for direct connection to the host PC.
 Because the PC then uses TCP/IP protocol to communicate with the cameras, it is possible to insert WiFi adapter or other networking device to the communication path.